Principal & CEO

 In 2009, James designed the Green Grocer Project, a $55M revolving loan fund and comprehensive technical assistance program accelerating grocery development in Detroit; the program attracted the first chain supermarkets - Whole Foods and Meijer in Detroit in over 15 years, and was awarded the Silver Star Award from the International Economic Development Council as one of the top economic development programs in the US in 2016.

-Currently, James serves as a board director of The Merchants Fund in Philadelphia, Community Solutions, Inc. in NYC, and The Criterion Institute in Connecticut.
+Currently, James serves as a board director of The Merchants Fund in Philadelphia and The Criterion Institute in Connecticut.
 James was named an Aspen Ideas Festival Fellow in 2019, 40 under 40 Rising Star by Hunter College Food Policy Center in 2017, one of the 100 Most Influential People in Brooklyn Culture by Brooklyn Magazine in Spring 2016, and recipient of the 2016 Reginald Butts Social Responsibility Award at the Brooklyn Honors sponsored by the YMCA.
 James is an alumnus of Swarthmore College and MIT’s Center for Real Estate, Professional Development Institute.